sudo-rickroll/sws/README.md

 ## Project

-Our goal was to create a simple web server as a group in accordance to the given man page and other specifications such as RFC1945.
+Our goal was to create a simple web server as a group in accordance to the manual page in https://stevens.netmeister.org/631/sws.1.pdf, while adhering to the specifications in RFC1945 and RFC3875.

 ## Work Split Flow